 About the Lowline Lab

 The Lowline Lab was a long-term open laboratory and technical exhibit designed to test and showcase how the Lowline will grow and sustain plants underground.
 Built inside an abandoned market on the Lower East Side, just two blocks from the site of the proposed future Lowline, the Lowline Lab included a series of controlled experiments in an environment mimicking the actual Lowline site.
-From October 2015 through February 2017, we showcased our solar technology and the potential of new, year-round public spaces to over 100,000 visitors at our location at 140 Essex Street in Manhattan’s Lower East Side.
-The Lab was free and open to the public every Saturday and Sunday.

 Bringing Sunlight Underground